nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 The name of the game will be - Wisdom of the Trees - (智慧の木 in Japanese).
 And we are the - c本y crew -.
 The words "cây" means "tree" or "木" in Chinese and pronounced like "K" in Vietnamese, while "本" means "root" and looks like "Â".
-The similarity between languages are fascinating.
+The similarities between languages are fascinating.

 Don’t know exactly how yet, but we plan to make a Kickstarter campaign to gather the funds beginning of 2025 to be able to do the work sustainably.
 We are building all the plans and stuff with Trello.
 I had a lot of fun coding with Gdscript, playing with Godot and implementing game design.